Jokic's 41 lead Nuggets over Nets

 He is averaging 20.8 points over the last six games, and Denver is 4-2 in that stretch.

+“I‘m going to stop saying he’s a helluva young player because I don’t care how old he is, Nikola Jokic is one of the better players in the NBA,” Denver coach Michael Malone said of his 21-year-old center.

 Jokic was the offensive catalyst when Denver pulled away from the Nets.
-He scored 10 of his 21 first-half points in the final 2:56 of the second quarter to lead a run and help the Nuggets lead 57-46 at intermission.
+He scored 10 of his 21 first-half points in the final 2:56 of the second quarter to lead a run and help the Nuggets build a 57-46 advantage at intermission.

 He scored 14 points in the third quarter when Denver went up by as many as 25.
 He outscored Brooklyn’s starters 41-40.